hellomrma/csharp-tutorials/content/docs/29-Rect-Transform.en.md

 slugEn: 29-rect-transform
 description: Learn about Rect Transform used in Unity UI system.
 Covers core concepts related to UI placement including Anchors, Pivot, Rotation, and more.
 descriptionEn: Learn about Rect Transform used in Unity UI system.
 Covers core concepts related to UI placement including Anchors, Pivot, Rotation, and more.
-category: Unity C# Applications
+category: Unity C# Basics
-categoryEn: Unity C# Applications
+categoryEn: Unity C# Basics
 order: 29
 ---